 Sapphire is one very versatile stone.
 People generally associate it with colour blue sometime not knowing that there is sapphire in almost any colour.
 Sapphires with colour different than blue are reffered to as fancy colour sapphires.
 Being corundum, a crystalline form of aluminium oxide, sapphire in its pure form is a colourless and transparent substance.
 Chemical impurities are the cause of the colour and depending of their presence when the stone was forming different colours came about.
 Very small quantity of the mined natural corundum is suitable for gemstone material.
 As general rule of thumb, transparent material, in bright saturated colour, free of grey or brown overtone are the major qualifying factors.

 As this article is focused on fancy colour sapphires, the colour blue is not discussed.
-So is the colour red since the red corundum is well now under the name of ruby.
+So is the colour red since the red corundum is well known under the name of ruby.
 Some colours of fancy colour sapphires are more popular than other but by my opinion lack of information plays big role here:

 Pink sapphire is maybe second in popularity to blue.
 From very faint and delicate to opulent and rich hot pink bordering with ruby colour.
 The border where a pink sapphire qualifies for a ruby is very stretchy and personal.
 Of course is tempting for the gemstone dealer to present a hot pink sapphire for a pinkish ruby, since the name ruby is associated with much higher prices.
 It is however the same stone and one have to rather believe to one’s own eyes.